Table of Contents

 The CAT examination comprises three sections: Data Interpretation and Logical Reasoning, Verbal Ability and Reading Comprehension, and Quantitative Ability.
 Despite being an online exam, CAT doesn't follow an adaptive pattern.
 The duration of the exam is 2 hours, and it is conducted annually by the six oldest IIMs in India.
 Exam dates are usually announced during July and August.

 GMAT, in contrast, is conducted on demand throughout the year.
-The test, consisting of four sections: Quantitative Reasoning, Analytical Writing, Verbal Reasoning, and Integrated Reasoning, is administered by Pearson Vue testing facilities across multiple centres in India.
+The test, consisting of four sections: Quantitative Reasoning, Analytical Writing, Verbal Reasoning, and Integrated Reasoning, is administered by Pearson Vue testing facilities across multiple centers in India.
 GMAT follows an adaptive online format and spans 3 hours and 7 minutes.

 Eligibility and Attempts